 In some organizations, there may be no better place to start than in the record-to-report (R2R) process, which requires accounting professionals to perform the recurring tasks of closing their books and reporting results.
 As I pointed out in Closing the Books on the First Financial Close of the Pandemic, inefficiencies are common in R2R, despite the fact that every company performs the process (and most do it every month!).
 Only about half of mid-size and large organizations have adopted close optimization tools such as BlackLine, and even those who have implemented them aren’t taking full advantage.

-If you’re relying on paper evidence and approvals, working in a distributed environment is probably having a significant impact on your team’s productivity—and their morale.
+If you’re relying on paper evidence and approvals, working in a distributed environment is probably having a significant impact on your team’s productivity—and morale.
 Firms that haven’t automated their R2R process saddle their workforce with manual effort and lost efficiency that just isn’t necessary in today’s business environment.

 Are your accountants manually extracting data from subledgers?
 If so, start there.
 If your systems enable automated reporting, implement it—doing so will make your accounting team more productive.
 If your systems can’t automatically extract the data you need, consider alternatives such as robotic process automation (RPA) to offload this task to a “digital worker.”